reapple/Pixelcyber.github.io/about.md

 permalink: /about/
 ---

 We make awesome apps for you, particularly we created Thor, Shu and Anubis.
-All apps belong to "Chengdu PixelCyber Network Technology Co., Ltd.".

 ### [Magic File Viewer - Shu](https://itunes.apple.com/app/id1282297037)